-Doctoral candidates pursuing specialist training in medicine or dentistry and applying for 6-month positions are expected to supplement the application with the Letter of Commitment indicating how the doctoral training period will be integrated with clinical work.
-Collect the requested information and signatures, scan and attach the letter as a pdf file to your Aava application before September 7, 2021 at 23.59 EEST.
+Doctoral candidates pursuing specialist training in medicine or dentistry and applying for 6-month positions are expected to supplement the application with the Letter of Commitment** indicating how the doctoral training period will be integrated with clinical work.
+Collect the requested information and signatures, scan and attach the letter as a pdf file to your application before 16th of September 2022 at 23.59 EEST.

 Letter of Commitment (only for applicants pursuing for specialist degree in medicine or dentistry):

 Please note that an applicant may apply for a UH-funded doctoral candidate position from a maximum of two doctoral programmes within DSHealth (decision by DSHealth board 23.3.2015).
 If an applicant has submitted more than two applications, the two latest will be considered and reviewed.

 If you have applied for a salaried positions for two doctoral programmes in Doctoral School in Health Sciences:

 The maximum of one doctoral candidate per supervisor per application year can be appointed to the UH-funded doctoral candidate position.

 The evaluation of the applications will be based on the following criteria:

 The recommendation letter by the primary supervisor will be asked from the top candidates in November (the applicants with the highest scores will be contacted approximately a week before the DL for returning the recommendation letter).

 The FINDOS board will make the final ranking list for a proposal of UH-funded positions.